Opinion by Katie Taylor and Elizabeth Fox

 Having a clear common goal that is shared from the bottom up, acting with transparency, and holding decision-makers accountable are essential for a successful vaccination rollout in Latin America and the Caribbean.
 Our experience in global health and the Pan American Development Foundation’s extensive track record of working alongside and supporting local partners throughout the region, including the public sector, leads us to believe that an immunization effort that is broad in coverage and equitable in distribution is possible and reasonable.
 Let’s not forget that Latin America has done it in the past with its successful vaccination campaign to eradicate polio before most other developing regions.

 Katie Taylor is the Executive Director of the Pan American Development Foundation (PADF) and former Deputy Assistant Administrator for Global Health at the United States Agency for International Development (USAID), where she also served as the U.S. government’s representative on the boards of Gavi, the Vaccine Alliance, and as co-chair of the Partnership on Maternal, Newborn, & Child Health (PMNCH).
-Dr. Elizabeth Fox is Chief Technical Leadership Officer of PADF and former Director of USAID’s Office of Health, Infectious Diseases, and Nutrition.
+Dr. Elizabeth Fox is Chief Program Officer of PADF and former Director of USAID’s Office of Health, Infectious Diseases, and Nutrition.